gagishmagi/Auction-project-server/README.md

  The server is running on Cyclic

- If you want to see the client code you are welcome to enter: [Server](https://github.com/Skandalev/Auction-project-client)
+ If you want to see the front end code you are welcome to enter: [front end](https://github.com/Skandalev/Auction-project-client)

 ## Demo version on netlify <a name="Demo"></a>